Here I present the A-Z guide for the UK’s nuclear deterrent, colloquially and erroneously called “Trident”.

 C is for Continuous-at-sea-Deterrence (CASD).
-CASD is not unique to the UK; The US, France Russia (to some degree) and now China, and India and possibly Pakistan (but not yet for North Korea) maintain SSBNs that patrol 24/7/365.
-The major difference between the UK and others is that only ONE, yes, ONE SSBN is on patrol 24/7/365.
-The three others are on training, maintenance or ready to deploy.
+CASD is not unique to the UK; The US, France Russia, China, and India, possibly Pakistan but not as yet for North Korea maintain SSBNs that patrol 24/7/365.
+One SSBN is on deterrence patrol while the three others are on training, maintenance or ready to deploy.
 This is because there are at maximum FOUR UK SSBNs and only four to maintain the “minimum credible deterrent.”
 C is also for Campaign for Nuclear Disarmament (CND), the full anti-nuclear weapons, anti-war, anti-military movement.

 E is for Project E, a previous UK-US agreement to provide RAF bombers with nuclear weapons.
 One of the first UK-US nuclear agreements.
 Google it.

 F is for the Future of the United Kingdom’s Nuclear Deterrent White Paper, published in 2006.
 It was one of the first post-Cold War UK government papers to advocate retaining an independent nuclear deterrent through to the 21st Century.

 G is for the Guidance System.
 I’m not exactly sure if the UK version is the same as the US version which uses an “astro-inertial guidance” system.
 Does this mean the UK’s nuclear deterrent is 100% independent of the US and others?
 See “I”.

 H is for Operation Hurricane, the very first UK atom bomb test.